PeteGozz/slim/INSTALL.md

 Hint:
 -----

-On a deb based system (devuan ascii) approximate this to get started and drag in most of the depends::
+On a deb based system (Devuan ascii) approximate this to get started and drag in most of the depends::

      sudo apt-get install cmake pkg-config fontconfig libpam0g libpam0g-dev\